Charbonnel et Walker:

 A quick look on the company’s website will tell you that the founders, Mademoiselle Charbonnel and Mrs Walker, were encouraged by the then Prince of Wales — later Edward VII — to set up shop.
 Although I have not been able to find out exactly what form Bertie’s encouragement took, I have unearthed a story of cross-channel rivalry, court cases and an unfortunate accident that could have seen the end of this famous brand.

 Virginie Eugenie Charbonnel was probably born in France.
 Minnie Walker, who was officially Mary Ann Walker, was born in Sainte Helier in Jersey in 1851, the daughter of a cabinet maker.
 Virginie worked for Maison Boissier, a well-known chocolate house at 7 Boulevard des Capucines in Paris, rising to the position of forewoman.
 Quite possibly Minnie also worked there, for by 1875 they had set up business together at Clarendon Mansion at 169 New Bond Street in London as ‘Charbonnel et Walker Parisian Confectioners and Bon-Bon Makers.
 Ex-Premières de la Maison Boissier’.

 Monsieur Robineau, owner of Maison Boissier, was not happy with former employees setting themselves up on the strength of his trade name.
-In 1875 he took them to court, claiming customers would think that Charbonnel and Walker were agents for Maison Boissier, and would injure his business.
-The court found against him, giving the reason that their shop was in England, and that the chance of people sending to Paris for chocolates was very small.
+In 1875 he took Virginie and Minnie to court, claiming customers would think that Charbonnel and Walker were agents for Maison Boissier, which would be detrimental to his business.
+The court found against him, giving as the reason the fact that their shop was in England.
+The chance of people sending to Paris for chocolates was very small.

 An advertisement in The Morning Post in December 1876 reads: